-On December 1, 2018, our Sponsor agreed to loan us an aggregate of up to \$250,000 to cover expenses related to the Initial Public Offering pursuant to an unsecured promissory note.
-This loan is non-interest bearing and payable on the earlier of June 30, 2019 or the completion of the Initial Public Offering.
+On December 1, 2018, our Sponsor agreed to loan us an aggregate of up to \$250,000 to cover expenses related to our Initial Public Offering pursuant to an unsecured promissory note.
+This loan was non-interest bearing and payable on the earlier of June 30, 2019 or the completion of our Initial Public Offering.
 We borrowed \$250,000 under the note, and fully repaid on May 6, 2019.

-In addition to the outstanding promissory note, as of March 31, 2019, we borrowed approximately \$1,000 from a related party to cover for general and administrative expenses.
-To date, we have not repaid this amount.
+In addition to the promissory note, we borrowed approximately \$2,000 from a related party for general and administrative expenses.
+We repaid this amount on May 7, 2019.

 In addition, in order to finance transaction costs in connection with a Business Combination, our Sponsor or an affiliate of our Sponsor, or certain of our officers and directors may, but are not obligated to, loan us Working Capital Loans.
 If we complete a Business Combination, we would repay the Working Capital Loans out of the proceeds of the Trust Account released to us.
 Otherwise, the Working Capital Loans would be repaid only out of funds held outside the Trust Account.
-In the event that a Business Combination does not close, we may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans.
+In the event that a Business Combination does not close, we may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
 Except for the foregoing, the terms of such Working Capital Loans, if any, have not been determined and no written agreements exist with respect to such loans.
 The Working Capital Loans would either be repaid upon consummation of a Business Combination, without interest, or, at the lender's discretion, up to \$1,500,000 of such Working Capital Loans may be convertible into warrants at a price of \$1.00 per warrant.
 The warrants would be identical to the Private Placement Warrants.
 To date, we had no borrowings under the Working Capital Loans.